smhulme/startup/notes.md

 It takes some effort to switch all a links to navlink to allow for react routing.
 Ai is quite good at doing it

 ## React Part 2: Reactivity
-APIs are easy to implement
+APIs are easy to implement, but hard to create.
+All I need to do is include the link to it in the javascript.